Remote Learning from Home

 Here you will find our Frequently Asked Questions and links to websites/resources to help you with your remote learning.

-Please do not hesitate to contact us if you are struggling with any aspect of Home Learning, we are all in this together.
+Please do not hesitate to contact us if you are struggling with any aspect of Home Learning.
 We have tried to answer as many questions as possible in our FAQ's.
 Remember you can leave a message for your teacher via Google Classroom or through the front office or e-mail.

 Please find a list of Websites that we use in school and/or that can provide you with extra resources/information.